matous-volf/political-leaning-prediction/analysis/readme.md

 Webis-News-Bias-20 dataset which contains 48.2 % of the Article bias prediction dataset (as measured in the intersection analysis).

-The datasets have been downsampled to 1 000 articles each using systematic sampling (taking rows at a regular interval).
+The datasets have been downsampled to 1 000 articles each (except for GPT-4 political bias, which contains only 612) using systematic sampling (taking rows at a regular interval).

 The models have a maximum length of tokens passed in.
 For this reason, two measurements have been conducted.
 Their resulting accuracies are shown in the two tables below and can be replicated